10 Ways to Make Your Home More Energy Efficient In Virginia

 - Unplug devices and chargers when not in use.
 The phone charger you leave plugged into your wall 24-7 draws electricity, adding to your bill.
 Once your phone is charged, unplug the charger.
 Shut down your laptop at night and unplug the cord.
 Not only does this help save energy, it’s better for your electronics.

 - Upgrade or replace windows.
 A lot of air that enters your home comes through and around your windows.
-If you own your home, consider replacing your existing windows with new e-Low models.
-Although this requires money up front, you’ll appreciate your new energy bill.
+If you own your home, consider replacing your existing windows with new Low-E (low-emissivity) models.
+Although this requires money up front, you’ll appreciate the positive outcome on your bill throughout the year.

 - Upgrade your appliances.
-“Energy-efficient” does not translate to “inefficient” when it comes to the efficacy of an appliance.
+“Energy-efficient” does not translate to “inefficient” when it comes to the effectiveness of an appliance.
 Those low-flush toilets work just as well as your old dinosaur and newer refrigerators use four times less energy than your old ones – but still keep your food cold.
+This goes for your HVAC system as well, high efficiency means low bills and improved function.

 - Landscaping.
 A well-placed tree to block afternoon sunlight can work wonders in keeping the heat down in the summer.
-Or try using shrubs as a barrier against winter wind.
-Nature knows what it’s doing – listen to it, won’t you?
+You can even try using shrubs as a barrier against winter wind.
+Nature sure knows what it’s doing!

 - Insulate walls and attics.
 Insulation (or lack thereof) is one of the largest culprits of energy inefficiency.
-Make sure that heated or cooled air you paid for isn’t escaping.
-Basements and attics are two of the worst offenders, so check those first.
+Make sure that the heated or cooled air you paid for isn’t escaping.
+Basements and attics are two of the worst offenders, so have an HVAC technician check those first.

-- Buy a programmable thermostat.
+- Install a programmable thermostat.
 Instead of remembering to manually adjust the thermostat, buy a programmable one that you can set ahead of time.
 Your house should only fluctuate a couple of degrees during the day, even if you turn the thermostat off while you’re at work.
+Conveniently save money and make your home more comfortable!

 - Air-dry your laundry.
 Not only does this save tons on your energy bill, it’s also better for your clothes.